authgear/authgear-server/README.md

 - AuthUI  (a customizable User Interface (UI) for login, user registration, and profile settings pages)
 - Admin API (provides a GraphQL interface for developers to interact with services and data on Authgear)

-## Setting up the project and running Authgear Server
-The Authgear Server project allows developers to set up their own instance of Authgear.

-We've provided detailed instructions on how to set up a self-hosted instance of Authgear here: https://docs.authgear.com/deploy-on-your-cloud/local

-[Helm Chart](https://docs.authgear.com/deploy-on-your-cloud/helm) is the recommended way to deploy Authgear on Kubernetes for production usage

-## How to contribute
-Please refer to [CONTRIBUTING.md](https://github.com/authgear/authgear-server/blob/main/CONTRIBUTING.md) if you need instructions on contributing to the development of Authgear Server.

 ### Authgear SDK
 In addition to Authgear Server, we provide SDKs that developers can use to integrate Authgear into their apps.